rayalan/binary-adages/content/calibrating-terms.md

 Meanwhile, the feedback I was getting from those around me was that I needed to work on other areas -- like having too much on my plate[^growth].
 So I tried to convince my boss to let me skip the trainings.
 Oh no, it was critically important that I be there -- but irrelevant whether not I was actually growing or well-supported in mastering these concepts.

-[^growth]: At this point in my career, I simply had too much on my plate and so much of my learning and grow was around prioritization and intentional choices about opportunity costs, the return on my (time) investment, and delegation.
+[^growth]: At this point in my career, I simply had too much on my plate, and so much of my learning and growth was around prioritization and intentional choices about opportunity costs, the return on my (time) investment, and delegation.
 Just because someone thought that this material needed to be presented didn't mean it needed to jump to the top of my list.
 And the flip side is that sometimes I've had to grow in skills that nobody thought it was worthwhile to train me on.

 Looking back, my assessment was on point: For most of the people in that meeting, it wasn't important or vital or essential.
 No one I knew visibly changed how they led or managed because of that time.